Kenneth Arnold

 Kenneth Albert Arnold (March 29, 1915 – January 16, 1984) was an American aviator, businessman, and politician.

-Arnold is known best for reporting what is generally considered the first widely publicized modern sighting of an unidentified flying object (UFO) in the United States, after claiming to have seen nine silver-colored discs flying in unison near Mount Rainier, Washington on June 24, 1947.
+Arnold is known best for reporting what is generally considered the first widely publicized modern sighting of unidentified flying objects (UFOs) in the United States, after claiming to have seen nine silver-colored objects flying in unison near Mount Rainier, Washington on June 24, 1947.
 After his alleged sighting, Arnold began investigating reports of UFOs, writing and speaking about the topic for several years afterward.

 In 1962, Arnold won the Republican Party's nomination for Lieutenant Governor of Idaho, losing the election of the same year.

 Biography of Arnold

 Arnold was born on March 29, 1915, in Sebeka, Minnesota.
 He grew up in Scobey, Montana.
 He was an Eagle Scout and all-state football player in high school.
 He attended the University of Minnesota in 1934–35.
 His family was of Lutheran faith.

 In 1938, he began work for Red Comet, manufacturer of automatic firefighting equipment.
 He was promoted to district manager the next year.
 In 1940, Arnold started his own company, the Great Western Fire Control Supply in Boise, Idaho, which sold and installed fire suppression systems, a job that took him around the Pacific Northwest.

-In 1941, Arnold married Doris Lowe (1918–1990); they had four daughters.
+In 1941, Arnold divorced his first wife, Lillian, and married Doris Lowe (1918–1990); they had four daughters.